rhagy82/BackBoard-Project/README.md

 We want to build a fully functioning backboard with a ultrasonic sensor that counts made baskets.
 We also want to be able to understand code and how to use an ultrasonic sensor.

+### Major Obstacles
+We are really struggling to find out how to successfully make our code and create our rim and backboard in onshape.

 ### What we accomplished
 We where able to almost finsh are cad and have found a code online that should work for our project